fabric8io/ipaas-quickstarts/quickstart/cdi/camel-http/README.md

 The server side provides the remote HTTP service is the `quickstart-cdi-camel-jetty-server` quicstart which must be up and running.

+## Running the example in fabric8

+It is assumed a running Kubernetes platform is already running.
+If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

+The example must be built first using

+    mvn clean install docker:build

+Then the example can be deployed using:

+    mvn fabric8:json fabric8:apply

 ## Calling the remote service from a shell script

 You can also call the remote HTTP service from a shell script.
 We have provided a script named `src/test/resources/hitme-f8.sh` (no script for windows)